deeproy2007/deeproy2007/README.md

 In this project I am not just only identify churn rate.
 I focus in two Question:
         Where the higher financial risk exist?
-        What factor drive that risk?
+        What Factor Drive That Risk?

 ### 🔹Customer-Revenue-Performance-Analysis-for-an-E-commerce-Business
 Developed an end-to-end SQL , Power BI and Python analytics solution to analyze e-commerce performance, customer behavior, and support business decision-making